Villa Saverios: Arriving at Alta Cocina in Tijuana

 We each received a sampler platter of signature Villa Saverios dishes.
 Grandma’s “Tacos de Fideo” was unusual but compelling, a corn tortilla loaded with griddled spaghettini, topped with salsa verde, greens, cheese, habanero chile and lashings of Mexican cream.
 Octopus once again came into play.
 In this case, pulpo encebollado consisted of spice-soaked baby octopus on hearty white bean puree.
 Finally, we received a cup of frothy black mussel cappuccino.

-The night’s best dish involved tender chunks of braised short rib bathed with Oaxaca mole, black Mission figs drizzled with port wine and rich but satisfying potatoes blended with mascarpone.
+The night’s best dish involved tender braised short rib chunks bathed with Oaxaca mole, black Mission figs drizzled with port wine and rich but satisfying potatoes blended with mascarpone.

 For dessert, we split subtly sweet blackberry tamales that were drizzled with icing.
 Plascencia showed restraint, electing to use masa instead of sweet corn, so the dessert wasn’t too sweet.